Laumania/FireworksMania.ModTools/README.md

 > I'm not sure how this will work in the future yet when it comes to different versions of Unity, for now you need a specific version.

-You need Unity *2021.1.19*.
+### Specific Unity Version
+To avoid unintended behavior and issues you always need the specific version of Unity that the Mod Tools are build with.
+[You can see the version you need here](https://github.com/Laumania/FireworksMania.ModTools/blob/059e7a83ae0a3f7b293aa1e1c297d4a4e2109a66/ProjectSettings/ProjectVersion.txt#L1).
 Go to this link and click the green "Unity Hub" button on that version.
 This should make Unity Hub download this version. https://unity3d.com/get-unity/download/archive

 ## 2. Create empty Unity project